BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/salmonellapipeline/documentation_salmonella.md

 The database version is indicated in the output report and summary output file.

+### NCBI AMRFinder+
+`NCBI AMRFinder+ 3.11.26` is used with default options to detect genes and mutation associated with AMR.

+The database version is indicated in the output report and summary output file.

+The --organism option is set to Salmonella.

 ### ResFinder4

 `ResFinder4 4.4.2` is used with the following options to detect genes and mutation associated with AMR: